rtmigo/pyrel/sample_project/README.txt

-This a minimalistic project that use pyrel.
+This is a minimalistic sample project that use pyrel.

 This project is also used in pyrel's CI tests.
+So the packages are built from it each time an update is pushed to GitHub.